IDEA-Research/Motion-X/mocap-dataset-process/README.md

 <details>
 <summary>Download Egobody motions.</summary>

   - Download [Egobody](https://egobody.ethz.ch/) motions.
-  - Please obey the Egobody dataset lisence and fill the form to get the download link.
+  - Please obey the Egobody dataset license and fill the form to get the download link.

   The `datasets/EgoBody/` folder tree should be:
 ```bash
   ./EgoBody/